tudelft-cs4200/2019/project/ms2/lab5.md

 ### Constraints
 #### Name resolution

 A reference in the scope graph must resolve to a declaration.
-This is specified with a premise in shape of a scope graph query.
+This is specified with a premise in the shape of a scope graph query.
 To query for declarations (in the implicit `decl` relation), queries can be formulated as `OCCURRENCE in s |-> ps` which resolve an occurence in scope `s` to `ps`.
 The latter is a list of pairs of `path`s and the data from the relation (occurrences in this case).

 As usual, the list of results `ps` can be pattern-matched on.
 For example, to match on a single variable declaration you could write `Var{x@-} in s |-> [(_, Var{x'@_})]`, where `x'` is bound to the name of the original declaration.